-Note: grey cells indicate the predictor variable was not a statistically significant predictor of FSI crash involvement for that sample; cells = 1.00 indicate that this category is the reference group for the indent categories below it. † "other" road use offences included a variety of offences including careless driving, no head- or tail-lights and unsafe reversing.
+Note: grey cells indicate the predictor variable was not a statistically significant predictor of FSI crash involvement for that sample; cells = 1.00 indicate that this category is the reference group for the indent categories below it. + "other" road use offences included a variety of offences including careless driving, no head- or tail-lights and unsafe reversing.
 AUR=measure of model accuracy with values closer to one preferred.
-For "No. Of Offence" variables the adjusted odds ratio provides the increase or decrease in the odds of FSI crash involvement for each additional offence, while controling for all the other variables in the model (e.g. a 20% increase in the odds of FSI crash involvement for each additional offence if the odds ratio equals 1.20).
+For "No. Of Offence" variables the adjusted odds ratio provides the increase or decrease in the odds of FSI crash involvement for each additional offence, while controling for all the other variables in the model (e.g. a 20% increase in the odds ratio equals 1.20).